epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 ### Back to VESPA portal
 * Go to the right end of the table
 * Click value in Datalink_url of the selected line.
-A new page open.
+A new page opens.

 ![4](img/4.png)